Skip to main content

 trait Specification

 The Poseidon permutation requires a choice of finite field.
-We will keep this example generic by using a Rust trait Specification to specify our assumptions on the field and defining the Poseidon permutation relative to any type that implements Specification.
+We will keep this example generic by using a Rust trait Specification to specify our assumptions on the field and define the Poseidon permutation relative to any type that implements Specification.

 /// Poseidon Specification